What is your dog eating, How Much, and When?

 Prevention care is given on the first of each month.

 We primarily use Revolution, Frontline, Sentinel, Seresto Collars, and Heartguard.

 Please check with your veterinarian for recommended products for your area.

-September 18,2022: Obedience lessons of here, heel and sit.
-Car rides to Edinboro and Albion for exposure to town enviroments and traffic.
+September 18, 2022: Obedience lessons of here, heel, and sit.
+Car rides to Edinboro and Albion for exposure to town environments and traffic.